-(SC1.3) What are the challenges in allocating emissions to different custome rs, and what would help you to overcome these challenges?
+(SC1.3) What are the challenges in allocating emissions to different customers, and what would help you to overcome these challenges?

-challenges?
-Allocation challenges Please explain what would help you overcome these challenges SC1.4 (SC1.4) Do you plan to de evelop your capabilities to allocate emissions to your customers in the future?
-SC1.4b (SC1.4b) Explain why you u do not plan to develop capabilities to allocate emissions to your customers. to allocate emissio to our customers we do notneed to further develop capabilities around this type of ur sales system and our LightStay sustainability da reporting system SC2.1 (SC2.1) Please propose a Chain members. any mutually beneficial climate-related projects you could collaborate on with specific CDP Supply SC2.2 (SC2.2) Have requests or emissions reduction initi No initiatives by CDP Supply Chain members prompted your organization to take organizational-level atives?
-SC3.1 (SC3.1) Do you want to e nroll in the 2018-2019 CDP Action Exchange initiative?
-SC3.2 (SC3.2) Is your company No a participating supplier in CDP's 2017-2018 Action Exchange initiative?
-SC4.1
+Allocation challenges

+Please explain what would help you overcome these challenges

+(SC1.4) Do you plan to develop your capabilities to allocate emissions to your customers in the future?
+No

+SC1.4b

+(SC1.4b) Explain why you do not plan to develop capabilities to allocate emissions to your customers.

+At this time we are able to allocate emissions to our customers using our sales system and our LightStay sustainability data reporting system.
+We do not need to further develop capabilities around this type of emissions tracking.

+(SC2.1) Please propose any mutually beneficial climate-related projects you could collaborate on with specific CDP Supply Chain members.

+(SC2.2) Have requests or initiatives by CDP Supply Chain members prompted your organization to take organizational-level emissions reduction initiatives?

+No

+(SC3.1) Do you want to enroll in the 2019-2020 CDP Action Exchange initiative?
+No

+(SC3.2) Is your company a participating supplier in CDP's 2018-2019 Action Exchange initiative?
+No

-(SC4.1) Are you providing product level data for your organization's goods or services, if so, what functionality will you be using?
+(SC4.1) Are you providing product level data for your organization's goods or services?
 No, I am not providing data